eSIM-compatible phones in 2026

 - Carrier network infrastructure.
 Not all cellular carriers have fully adopted eSIM technology, and their network infrastructure might not be fully equipped to handle eSIM connections (yet).

 - Business models and strategies.
 Carriers might have different business models and strategies regarding eSIM adoption.
-Some providers might see it as an opportunity to offer new services or attract new customers; others might be slower to implement it due to cost considerations or integration challenges.
-That’s especially true if people in a specific location are reluctant to adopt any new tech.
+Some providers might see it as an opportunity to offer new services or attract new customers.
+In contrast, others might be slower to implement it due to cost considerations or integration challenges.
+That’s especially true if people in a specific location are reluctant to adopt new technology.

 - Regulations and agreements.
 Regional regulations or agreements between carriers might affect eSIM compatibility.
 For example, a provider might limit the use of eSIMs when phones are initially locked to another carrier's network.